About Sustainable Cocoa The Chocolate Sustainable Farms Sustainable Living Sustainable Cocoa Videos Sustainable Partners

 TCHO is a key partner of Purdys Chocolatier.
 Head Chocolatier Gary Mitchell and Chocolate Scientist Peter Higgins worked directly with the TCHOScource team to develop the specific, proprietary flavour profiles and ingredients for Purdys' Single Origin Bars.

-The Quality Partner Program - QPP - is a unique cocoa sustainability program developed by Barry Callebaut, the world's largest cocoa and chocolate manufacturer, and our subsidiary Societé Africaine de Cacao (SACO) in Ivory Coast.
-QPP supports cooperatives in their efforts to serve the needs of their cocoa farmer members.
+Cocoa Horizons - is a unique cocoa sustainability program developed by Barry Callebaut, the world's largest cocoa and chocolate manufacturer, and our subsidiary Societé Africaine de Cacao (SACO) in Ivory Coast.
+Cocoa Horizons supports cooperatives in their efforts to serve the needs of their cocoa farmer members.
 It enables and encourages farmers to grow and produce cocoa in a sustainable, responsible way.
-(Source: QPP.)
+(Source: Cocoa Horizons.)

 Barry Callebaut is a key partner of Purdys Chocolatier.
 Head Chocolatier Gary Mitchell and Chocolate Scientist Peter Higgins work directly with Callebaut to create the specific, proprietary blends of Belgium chocolate that make up Purdys' white, milk and dark chocolate varietals.